 When we got back to his apartment, I put calamine lotion on his legs to help with the itchiness.
 He then stood up and asked me to dance.
 He put on David Gray’s “This Year’s “Love”, which became our song.
 Despite these unfortunate circumstances, we were together, so we were happy.

 Although I technically lived in Brooklyn, I was constantly taking the train back to Manhattan to take care of Matt.
 He couldn’t take care of himself and lived alone, and so I became his caregiver.
 I cooked, cleaned, and tried to make him as comfortable as possible.
 I did all this while going to graduate school in Brooklyn, and I hadn’t known him for very long, but there was never an option in my head to not be there for him.

 fate brought us together and love has kept us together

 We were married on August 2, 2012.
 We had planned an outdoor wedding, but to my horror the skies opened up that morning and didn’t stop.
 Although the wedding didn’t go as I planned, the sun did come out during the reception, and we were able to go outside.
-Despite the anger I felt about the rain, our wedding were magical.
+Despite the anger I felt about the rain, our wedding was magical.
 I wouldn’t change a thing about our love story.

 Our wedding was very symbolic of marriage.
 Whatever your dreams of marriage might be, life will inevitably get in the way.
 I learned that although our love story is beautiful, what makes our love memorable is that we navigate life’s roadblocks together.